Attention economy: Social media addiction and mental health impacts

 One negative externality of the attention economy is social media addiction.
 Given the monetization of human attention, social media platforms are designed to maximize user engagement, namely by influencing the brain's reward system.
-When users receive positive feedback on social media or view novel content, their brain releases dopamine, leading them to stay on the platform for extended periods of time and come back to it repeatedly.
+When users receive positive feedback on social media or view novel content, their brains release dopamine, leading them to stay on the platform for extended periods and return repeatedly.
 Social media addiction has been linked to negative mental health outcomes such as depression, anxiety, and low self-esteem.

 The Netflix documentary The Social Dilemma illustrates how algorithms from search engines and social media platforms negatively affect users while maximizing online engagement.

 Amplification of disinformation

 During the 2010s, social media in conjunction with online advertising technologies inspired significant growth in the business model of the attention economy.
 A study conducted by researchers at Hanken School of Economics found that when the attention economy is paired with online advertising, the resulting financial arrangement can lead to the circulation of fake news and the amplification of disinformation for profit.